 Insured Mortgages: Ideal for Low Down Payments

 For buyers putting down less than 20%, insured mortgages—backed by providers like CMHC—are a game-changer.
-These options often come with the most competitive rates, starting around the low 3% range for five-year fixed terms.
+These options often come with the most competitive rates, starting around the low-to-mid 4% range for five-year fixed terms as of early 2026.
 The insurance protects lenders, translating to lower risk and better pricing for borrowers.

 Why does this matter for closing deals?
 Lower rates mean smaller monthly payments, helping clients qualify for higher-priced homes.
-Imagine presenting a property that’s just out of reach—pairing it with an insured mortgage rate in the 3.94% ballpark could stretch their budget by tens of thousands.
+Imagine presenting a property that’s just out of reach—pairing it with a competitive insured mortgage rate could stretch their budget by tens of thousands.
 Realtors who highlight these perks early in the process build trust and accelerate offers.

 Insurable Mortgages: Equity Without the Premium Sting